 Thursday 1st October 2020

 Mid Autumn Festival (Zhōngqiūjié 中秋节)

 The Autumn Moon Festival takes place at full moon in the 8th lunar month (15th day), it marks the end of harvest.
 Lanterns are lit and moon cakes are cooked and consumed in large numbers.
+Ancient pagodas were decorated with lanterns to shine at night.
 It celebrates Chang'e the goddess of the moon and particular the romance with the archer god Houyi.
 Traditionally, spirits of the dead came forth to feast on the fruits of summer harvest.
 People would climb hills and mountains to watch the rising of the full moon with the greeting 看月亮 Kàn yuè liang ‘Look at the bright moon!’